 Girl power is at an all-time high in 2018.
-Female entrepreneurship in the U.S. is on the rise, more and more women are landing C-level jobs in top companies, and one woman even ranks among the top 10 billionaires in the world.
+Female entrepreneurship in the U.S. is on the rise, more and more women are landing C-level jobs in top companies and one woman even ranks among the top 10 billionaires in the world.

 Determined to change her life, she became the youngest person and first African-American woman news anchor at WTVF-TV in Nashville, Tenn., when she was just 19 years old.
 Eventually, she landed her own talk show, “The Oprah Winfrey Show,” which ran for 25 years.

 In 2011 — the same year her talk show ended — she launched the Oprah Winfrey Network.
-The 64-year-old has also worked on several feature films in recent years, as well as branching into philanthropy and even earning the Presidential Medal of Freedom from President Barack Obama in 2013.
+The 64-year-old has also worked on several feature films in recent years, as well as branching into philanthropy and even earning the Presidential Medal of Freedom from then-President Barack Obama in 2013.

-Known as the “Queen of the Nile,” Cleopatra died Aug.
+Known as the “Queen of the Nile,” Cleopatra died on Aug.
 12, 30 B.C., but her legend lives on.
 Despite being the last queen of the Macedonian dynasty that ruled Egypt, she had faint — if any — Egyptian roots.

 Also one of the richest women in history, her net worth was an estimated $95.8 billion, according to the book “Cleopatra: A Life.”
 Largely considered one of the smartest, most fascinating people of all time, Cleopatra spoke as many as a dozen different languages.